-Ryan Richman is a trial lawyer who focuses his practice on complex commercial litigation, products liability and high-value personal injury defense.
+Ryan Richman is a trial lawyer who focuses his practice on product liability, toxic tort, complex commercial litigation and high-value personal injury cases.

 Ryan’s products liability experience is substantial, involving both single-plaintiff and mass tort and class action claims against manufacturers and service providers in a variety of industries, ranging from pharmaceutical companies to construction materials and equipment manufacturers.
 Ryan has experience defending industrial machinery (i.e. aerial work platforms, cranes, fork lift attachments and paving machines), consumer products (i.e. lamps, motorcycle gloves, roofing shingles, tables, toilets and water supply connectors), pharmaceutical products (i.e. anti-depressant medications and talcum powder) and asbestos (flooring materials, pool heaters, ships, and valves).